 Also, always avoid chocolate, alcohol, tea, coffee, caffeine, milk, cream, or any parts of houseplants.
 If you aren’t sure what to give your bird, always consult your veterinarian before making any assumptions that the food is safe for them.

 While tomatoes themselves may not be toxic to your cockatiel, the stem and leaves of the tomato plant are.
-Due to their high acid content, tomatoes should be offered to your bird rarely and in small quantities.
-Dried tomatoes are the safest to give your cockatiel, but they should be chopped up in tiny pieces because birds could have difficulty chewing them.
 Providing various fruits and vegetables each day for your cockatiel will keep them from getting bored.
 If you choose not to feed them tomatoes, they will still have plenty of other options.

-- You may also read: Can Cockatiels Eat Pistachios?
+- Can Cockatiels Eat Pistachios?
 What You Need to Know!

 Featured Image Credit: Christine Bird, Shutterstock